nock/nock/README.md

     .reply(200, 'domain regex matched');
 ```

-> (You can choose to include or not the protocol in the hostname matching)
+> Note: You can choose to include or not the protocol in the hostname matching.

-## Specifying path
+### Specifying path

 The request path can be a string, a RegExp or a filter function and you can use any [HTTP verb](#http-verbs).